 Synthetic fabrics, however — recycled or not — shed microfibers when washed.
 These microfibers pollute our oceans and waterways endangering wildlife and putting drinking water at risk.
-To prevent microfibers from being released in your washing machine, we recommend placing any clothing or swimwear made with synthetic fibers in a Guppyfriend Washing Bag.
+To prevent microfibers from being released in your washing machine, we recommend placing any clothing or swimwear made with synthetic fibers in a microfiber catching bag like the Guppyfriend Washing Bag.

 REPREVE is a performance fiber made from recycled plastic bottles.
 To guarantee the recycled content in their fabrics, REPREVE uses a tracing technology that verifies recycled content claims.

 The company that makes REPREVE, Unifi, is a global textile solutions company that has recycled over 16 billion plastic bottles to date, with the goal to recycle 20 billion bottles by 2020.

 Behind the Process of the Fiber